Website & blogs © Louis Kraft 2013-2020

 My day excursion, which began at nine in the morning ended at 12:25 in the afternoon with roughly two and a half hours spent as LK walked as fast as he could.
 Again, and by my calculations, it was over six miles. … You do not want to know what my feet felt like that afternoon, for all you’ll get from me is a bunch of XXXs and !!!s.

 See below for the continuation of this story. …

 If I chose to list all the historians who have shaped history in their image you would be shocked.
 I know a very good Indian wars historian who once told me that he wanted to turn history upside down.
 Say what?
 Basically this person wanted to push Indian wars history to the extreme.

 That’s right, and more often than you would ever guess historians do this.
 Facts don’t drive what they write, sensationalization does.
 Most of the time they choose people who are no longer with us as you can’t be charged with defaming the dead in the USA.
 This is not hard to do when you write about the American Indian wars or the Golden Age of the Cinema.

 This blog, as most in the near future, features events that led to the attack by Colorado Volunteers on people who thought that they were under the protection of the U.S. military on 29nov1864.

-For the record I’ve been giving talks based upon reality for thirty years, and since 1986.
+For the record I’ve been giving talks based upon reality for thirty years, since 1987.
 These are talks wherein I know my subject matter and I don’t read.
 At the moment I’m on self-imposed sabbatical.
 The reason is simple: I have a book to complete that is of major importance to me.